MichaelCade/90DaysOfDevOps/Days/day1.md

 From a DevOps perspective, **Development, Testing and Deployment** all land with the DevOps team.

-The final point I will make is to make this as effective and effcient as possible we must leverage **Automation**
+The final point I will make is to make this as effective and efficient as possible we must leverage **Automation**

 ## Resources